Search by topic

 A few other notes:

 • While selection works normally on the search page, it’s important to understand that you’re not browsing through categories in their original location.
 In a manner of speaking, the search results are copied to the tabs.
-At any time you can return to Problem-Attic’s main Select page (with the nine panels) by double-clicking the Select tab.
+At any time you can click the Select tab and go into the question banks.

 • To narrow your search results, click the Settings button.
 You can limit the results by subject, grade level, and source.
 (The option called “Math Standards” applies only to the original questions which come with a subscription.)

-• The search option has been released as a “beta” version, meaning it’s not complete.
-As of this writing, we’ve successfully added search terms for about 80% of all the questions in the database.
-We’re still working on search terms for certain modules which are organized around lessons or units, like Achieve the Core (ATC) and Illustrative Mathematics (IM).
+• As of this writing, we’ve successfully added search terms for about 90% of all the questions which are organized by topic or standard.
+We’re still working on search terms for certain bank which are organized around teaching units, like Illustrative Mathematics (IM), or competitions, like the UT Austin Science Olympiad.